Nursing Visa Sponsorship Jobs in South Dakota

 Qualifications

-For Rural Health Network facilities only, employees who do not possess a Bachelor’s degree in the required field, leadership may consider an educational plan with proven continuous action toward achieving a Bachelor’s degree in Nursing within five years of hire into position.
+For Rural Health Network facilities only, employees hired after January, 2025, who do not possess a Bachelor’s degree in the required field, leadership may consider an educational plan with proven continuous action toward achieving a Bachelor’s degree in Nursing within five years of hire into position.
+Approval from the Nursing Executive for the market is required in order to waive the bachelor degree requirement at time of hire.
 Additionally for Rural Health Network facilities, for current employees, leadership may have considered acceptable qualifications and work experience equivalency based on facility size, rural market, and business need, prior to new Sanford education requirements.

-Minimum of three years clinical experience required.
-Minimum of two years prior management/leadership experience required.
+Minimum five years nursing experience.
+Two years’ management/leadership experience preferred.
 Thorough knowledge of the nursing practice act and standards of nursing care, and a working knowledge of administrative and management techniques.

 Benefits